Overview

 Tips

-1. Wait for shared memory load with barrier()
+1. Wait for shared memory load with barrier() (educational - not strictly needed here)

 2. Use local_i to access shared memory: shared[local_i]

-3. Use global_i for output: out[global_i]
+3. Use global_i for output: output[global_i]

 4. Add guard: if global_i < size